codenet/understanding-rust-vmm/inorder-handler.md

 - In this process_queue implementation, we follow various steps:
   - First, we disable the notification event from guest drivers.
-  - Then, we process the available chain of request through process_chain method.
+  - Then, we process the available chain of requests through the process_chain method.
-  - If notification is enabled, then we process next set of chain of request.
+  - If notification is enabled, then we process the next set of requests in the chain.

 ```
     pub fn process_queue(&mut self) -> result::Result<(), Error> {